IsaacScript/isaacscript/packages/docs/docs/main/next-steps.md

 Novice programmers or people without any previous Isaac modding experience might not be "off to the races" after finishing the Green Candle tutorial.
 If you look through the [API reference documentation](https://wofsauge.github.io/IsaacDocs/rep/) and you feel completely lost about how to start doing what you want to do, then you probably fall into this camp.

-One option for beginners is to watch the [Lytebringr video tutorial series on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF).
-As you can see, he covers a lot of different topics, so watching a bunch of his videos should give you a nice overview of the kinds of things that are possible.
-And you can follow along with him step by step so that you can learn how to do it.
+One option for beginners is to watch the [Catinsurance video tutorial series on YouTube](https://www.youtube.com/playlist?list=PLkIbky8_pFUpqAF9l7dh_YsEV-zpJ4q50).
+As you can see, the videos cover a lot of different topics, so watching a few of these videos should give you a nice overview of the kinds of things that are possible, and you can follow along step by step so that you can learn how to do it.

-Note that Lytebringr's videos are made for Lua, since they were created before IsaacScript existed.
-And in general, you probably won't find any IsaacScript-specific tutorials in the wild.
+Note that Catinsurance's videos are made for Lua, and in general, you probably won't find any IsaacScript-specific tutorials in the wild.
 But remember that the API is completely identical between Lua and TypeScript - the only difference is the language.
 In other words, you only have to worry about cosmetic things like using curly brackets instead of "then", using parenthesis around if statements, adding type annotations, and so on.

 To give you an idea of what I mean, here is a `setBlindfold` function in both TypeScript and Lua: